Knowledge, Justification, and Adequate Reasons: Technical Results

 which says that if $\sigma$ is reflexive, then each reason $r$ believed to be reflexive is in fact reflexive;

 \item[(mb)] $\sigma^\circ\in N(w)$,

 which says that the agent believes $\sigma$ is reflexive; and

-\item[(mr)] $r(w)\subseteq X$ and $r^\circ\in N(w)$ together imply that $\sigma(w)\subseteq X$,
+\item[(mr)] $\sem{r\col\varphi}\in N(w)$ and $r^\circ\in N(w)$ together imply that $\sem{\sigma\col\varphi}\in N(w)$,

-which says that $\sigma$ supports $X$ if $r$ supports $X$ and the agent believes $r$ is reflexive. \end{description} We write the satisfaction relation $\models_\sigma$ to indicate that we restrict to models satisfying (ma), (mb), and (mr).
+which says that the agent believes $\sigma$ supports $\varphi$ whenever she believes $r$ supports $\varphi$ and she believes $r$ is reflexive. \end{description} We write the satisfaction relation $\models_\sigma$ to indicate that we restrict to models satisfying (ma), (mb), and (mr).
 By Theorem~\ref{theorem:RBBsigma-determinacy}, $\RBB_\sigma$ is sound and complete for the class of models satisfying (ma), (mb), and (mr).
-Models for the theory $\RBB_\sigma^+$ must satisfy (ma), (mb), (mr), and the following property: \begin{description} \item[(mt)] $X\in N(w)$ implies $\sigma(w)\subseteq X$,
+Models for the theory $\RBB_\sigma^+$ must satisfy (ma), (mb), (mr), and the following property: \begin{description} \item[(mt)] $\sem{\varphi}\in N(w)$ implies $\sem{\sigma\col\varphi}\in N(w)$,

-which says that $\sigma$ supports $X$ if the agent believes $X$. \end{description} We write $\models_\sigma^+$ to indicate that we restrict to models satisfying (ma), (mb), (mr), and (mt).
+which says that the agent believes $\sigma$ supports $\varphi$ whenever she believes $\varphi$. \end{description} We write $\models_\sigma^+$ to indicate that we restrict to models satisfying (ma), (mb), (mr), and (mt).
 By Theorem~\ref{theorem:RBBsigma-determinacy}, $\RBB_\sigma^+$ is sound and complete for the class of models satisfying (ma), (mb), (mr), and (mt).

-Generally, we shall work in the theory $\RBB$ and therefore none of principles (MA), (MB), (MR), or (MT) (or their corresponding lowercase-named semantic principles) are to be assumed in what follows, unless explicitly stated otherwise.